emberjs/ember.js/guides/05-validators.md

 takes a single reference as input, so it should only be recomputed if and only if the input reference has "changed" (i.e. a "map" operation).

-This presents a recurssive problem – we know how to model the freshness of a `ConcatReference` and `UppercaseReference` as long as we also have a way to model the freshness of their input references.
+This presents a recursive problem – we know how to model the freshness of a `ConcatReference` and `UppercaseReference` as long as we also have a way to model the freshness of their input references.
 In other words, we need a system that allows us describe the freshness of a computation in terms of their